Film, Media & Cultural Studies» open the printable major» search for more Areas of Study

 Some occupations require a higher level of completed study than an undergraduate degree, and for this reason it is worthwhile considering the range of Honours, Research Higher Degrees (RHD), Postgraduate Coursework programs and additional study options available.
 These options may also be useful for specialising in a particular area, or to stimulate career change.
 Some of the future options following the film and cultural studies major include:

-The following list provides some example jobs for the Film, Media and Cultural Studies major.
-Some of these jobs will depend upon the amount and level of study undertaken, level of experience, and the combination of other majors and electives studied, for example some may require further study.
+The following list provides some example jobs available to those majoring in Film, Media and Cultural Studies.
+Some of these jobs will depend on the amount and level of study undertaken, level of experience, the combination of other majors and electives studied, and some may require further study.

 - Arts Administrator

 - Commissioning Editor

 - Cultural Resource Manager

 Not everyone uses their degree in the same way and the transferable skills gained through university study may allow graduates to pursue a range of careers that might not be directly linked to their study.
 Below is a sample list of job titles that might be suitable for someone with the skills gained from a major in Film Media and Cultural Studies.

 - Diplomat / Foreign Affairs and Trade Officer

 - Graduate Programs - Public and Private Sectors